literallyawildhog/literallyawildhog/README.md

-## Hi there, I'm literallyawildhog 👋
+## Hi there, I'm literallyawildhog or wildhog👋

 Passionate about coding, open-source, and reverse engineering.